All About Boot Sequence & How To Manage It

 Boot Sequence is just a BIOS internal configuration which manages, to whom to boot first, or to boot last.
 And the best part is, you can also manage it on your own;

-Which prevent your BIOS to Boot something randomly, and you can able to start to computer even without selecting the boot device when every time you starts your computer.
+It mainly prevent your BIOS to Boot something randomly, and it makes your PC able to start the OS even without selecting the boot device, when every time you starts your desktop or laptop computer.

-Normally, if your computer is working perfectly, then you really don’t need to take care of this computer setting, but in case, if you are having some problem with your OS, like some booting issue, or maybe you need to install the OS from your pendrive or maybe you need to run some bootable software by a Bootable CD, DVD, or USB;
+Normally, if your computer is working perfectly, then you really don’t need to take care of this computer setting, but in case, if you are having some problem with your OS, like some booting issue, or maybe you need to install the New OS from your pendrive, or maybe you need to run some bootable software by using a Bootable CD, DVD, or USB;

-Then this little setting is the one, who you can’t actually ignore (Cuz everything will boot according to this setting).
+Then this little setting is the one, which you can’t actually ignore (because every plugged bootable device of your computer will boot, only according to this setting).

 So, Now Let’s See How To Change/Manage The Boot Sequence;

-If you’re going to make changes in the boot sequence of your BIOS, then the first thing you’ll need to do, is to get into your computer’s BIOS Setup.
+If you’re going to make the changes in boot sequence setting then the first thing you’ll need to do, is to get into your Computer’s BIOS Setup.

-And you know, getting into the setup can be tricky sometimes, because you’ll have to find that particular key, which you’ll need to press to get the direct access to your PC’s BIOS Setup.
+And you know, getting into the setup can be tricky sometimes too, because you’ll have to find that particular key, which you’ll need to press to get the direct access to your PC’s BIOS Setup.

 And there is one more thing;

-In case If you wanted to change the Boot Setting for the OS Installations purpose, like which only require to boot once and rest of all things will be done by the setup or maybe some other Bootable Utility Tool which only need to be one-time boot;
+In case if you wanted to change the Boot Setting for the OS Installations purpose, like which only require to boot once and the rest of all things will be done by the setup or maybe some other Bootable Utility Tool which only need to be boot one-time;

 So, let’s back to the topic;